P-ADMMiRNN: Training RNN with Stable Convergence via An Efficient and Paralleled ADMM Approach: Experiments

 \subsection{Stability}

-As aforementioned, the initialization of weights and biases is critical in RNN models.
+As aforementioned, initial weights and biases are critical in RNN models.
 In this section, we mainly compare ADMM with some different optimizers and explore its stability for RNN.
 In brief, we compare ADMMiRNN with SGD, Adam, and RMSProp and repeat each scheme ten times independently.
-The experimental results are displayed in Fig.~\ref{fig:errorbar}.
+The experimental results are displayed in Fig.\ref{fig:errorbar}.
 The blocks in Fig.~\ref{fig:errbar_train} and Fig.~\ref{fig:errbar_test} represent the standard deviation of the samples drawn from the training and testing process.
 The smaller the blocks are, the more stable the method is.
-From Fig.~\ref{fig:errbar_train} and Fig.~\ref{fig:errbar_test}, we observe that at the beginning, SGD has a small fluctuation.
-But as the training progresses, the fluctuation gets more and sharper, which means that SGD is tending to be unstable.
-As for Adam and RMSProp, their variance is getting smaller, but still large with regard to ADMMiRNN.
+From Fig.\ref{fig:errbar_train} and Fig.\ref{fig:errbar_test}, we observe that at the beginning, SGD has a small fluctuation.
+Nevertheless, as the training progresses, the fluctuation gets more and sharper, which means that SGD tends to be unstable.
+As for Adam and RMSProp, their variance is smaller but still significant about ADMMiRNN.
 According to different initialization of weights and biases, these optimizers may cause different results within a big gap between them.
-Specifically, ADMMiRNN has a relatively small variance from beginning to end compared with SGD, Adam and RMSProp, which is too small to show clearly in Fig.~\ref{fig:errbar_train} and Fig.~\ref{fig:errbar_test}, which indicates that ADMMiRNN is immune to the initialization of weights and biases and settle the sensitivity of RNN models to initialization.
+Specifically, ADMMiRNN has a relatively small variance from beginning to end compared with SGD, Adam, and RMSProp, which is too small to show clearly in Fig.\ref{fig:errbar_train} and Fig.\ref{fig:errbar_test}, which indicates that ADMMiRNN is immune to the initialization of weights and biases and settle the sensitivity of RNN models to initialization.

 No matter how the initialization changes, ADMMiRNN always gives a stable training process and promising results.
 The results demonstrate that ADMMiRNN is a more stable training algorithm for RNN models than stochastic gradient algorithms.